osism/openstack-image-manager/doc/quickstart.md

-# Quickstart
+# Getting started

 This quickstart guide will upload a single, small, private image to your OpenStack.

 ## Installation

-First, you need to install the openstack-image-manager.
+First, you need to install the `openstack-image-manager`.
 You can either use pip:

 ```sh
 pip3 install openstack-image-manager
 ```

-Or you can clone the repository and run it via `tox`:
+Or you can clone the repository from https://github.com/osism/openstack-image-manager and run it via `tox`:

 ```sh
 tox -- --help